Collateral Damage (2002 film): Critical response

-Rotten Tomatoes, a review aggregator, reports that 19% of 142 surveyed critics gave the film a positive review; the average rating is 4/10.
+Rotten Tomatoes, rated it 19% based on reviews from 141 critics, with an average rating of 4/10.
 The site's consensus reads: "Despite its timely subject matter, Collateral Damage is an unexceptional and formulaic action thriller."
-Metacritic rated it 33/100 based on 34 reviews.
+Metacritic rated it 33 out of 100 based on reviews from 34 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Desson Howe of The Washington Post called the film "head-scratchingly ordinary" and wrote, "Even by the fast-and-loose standards of action filmmaking, Collateral Damage is a disappointment."
 Claudia Puig of USA Today said, "It's laughably unbelievable, yet it's hard to snicker at anything involving terrorists, even Collateral's obscure Colombian variety.
 What we get is simply another opportunity for Schwarzenegger — who seems to be in perpetual Terminator mode — to flex his muscles."
 Roger Ebert of the Chicago Sun-Times awarded the film three out of four stars and described it as "a skillfully made example of your typical Schwarzenegger action film".